marjanmo/xsection/docs/running-xsection.rst

 ::

     cd *xsection_root_directory*
-    activate xsection  #or source activate xsection  on Linux python xsection.py
+    activate xsection               #(or source activate xsection  on Linux) python xsection.py

-4. **Check for any error messages in terminal or in log.txt**
+**5. Check for any error messages in terminal or in log.txt**

    Xsection will error-check your input parameters and will complain in case of any illogical choices, such as:
     - wrong data types (e.g. not using .tif or .shp format as an input or output file)
     - wrong Shapefile types (e.g. LineString when it should be a Point)
     - non-existing files or shapefile fields